codeforkjeff/ruby-data-streams/README.md

 In non-trivial cases involving large sets of data and lots of operations, streams are better at optimizing for both space and time: they minimize the amount of memory used, and make it easy to parallelize operations for faster performance.

+See the `demo.rb` and `run.sh` scripts for an illustration of the difference in memory usage.

 ## Lazy Enumerables

 In a nutshell, lazy `Enumerable` objects are how Ruby lets us handle streams of data and write pipelines for processing them.